Hooks Best Practices

 # Verify file existstest -f "$GEMINI_PROJECT_DIR/.gemini/hooks/my-hook.sh" && echo "File exists"Hook timing out

-Section titled “Hook timing out”Check configured timeout:
+Section titled “Hook timing out”Check configured timeout: The default is 60000ms (1 minute).
+You can

-{ "name": "slow-hook", "timeout": 60000}Optimize slow operations:
+{ "name": "slow-hook", "timeout": 120000}Optimize slow operations: Move heavy processing to background tasks or use caching.

 Section titled “Invalid JSON output”Validate JSON before outputting: